ResidualTransformer: Residual Low-Rank Learning with Weight-Sharing for Transformer Layers: Experiments

 \subsubsection{Rank of Matrices}

 We are now going to see how the model performance will be affected with different values of rank $R$.
 Due to the memory constraint, we do not experiment with settings where $R>16$, and instead focus on smaller values of $R$, i.e., 16, 8, 4, 2, and 1.
 We show the results of ASR with $K=$ 3 or 9 in Table \ref{tab:rank_asr}.
 It can be seen that, with $K=3$, decreasing the value of $R$ does not have significant impact on WER until $R$ reaches 1.
-Even when $R=1$, the WER (=13.59) is still better than 13.73 which is from the configuration mentioned earlier where weights in the last layer are unique and the model size is larger (19.1M vs. 22.0M).
-With $K=9$, however, we do observe that a smaller $R$ hurts the performance a little bit, since given a larger sharing factor $K$ the layers may need a larger rank of matrices to distinguish themselves among others within the same weight-sharing group.
+Even when $R=1$, the WER (=13.59) is still better than 13.73 which is from the aforementioned configuration where weights in the last layer are unique and the model size is larger (19.1M vs. 22.0M).
+With $K=9$, however, we do observe that a smaller $R$ hurts the performance a little bit, since given a larger sharing factor $K$, it may need a larger matrix rank for layers to distinguish themselves among others within the same weight-sharing group.
 Due to space limitations we do not tabulate the ST results which have a similar tendency, and only report BLEU when $K=3$ and $R=2$, which is, 28.8\(|\)32.3\(|\)29.2.

 Overall, if we look at the configuration ``weight sharing + residual weights with $K=3$ and $R=2$'', the number of parameters in Transformers is 34.0\% of that in the baseline, with only slight performance decline in ASR (1.9\%) and ST (3.4\(|\)0.3\(|\)0.7\%).